High school students must meet the following requirements to earn a diploma and graduate:

 Belts.
 If a belt is worn, only tan, brown, white, or black, a standard width, and properly worn at waist level.
 Belts may be webbed, braided or leather.
 Belts and belt buckles must not have logos, studs, chains, writings, or initials.

 Footwear.
 Only closed-toes dress shoes or tennis shoes.
+They can only be black, white, gray or brown colored shoes.
 No house shoes, slippers, or sandals.

 Hair.
 Hair must be neat, clean, and fixed such that it does not hang in the student’s face.
 Beards and mustaches must be neatly trimmed.